 In most cases, HM Revenue and Customs will contact you in advance to set up VAT visits and inspections.

-They aim to provide businesses with an advance warning of at least 7 days.
-They will confirm what particular documents and information they want to inspect.
+They aim to provide businesses with an advance warning of at least seven (7) days.
+They would also confirm what particular documents and information they want to inspect.

 HMRC will also inform you how long the meeting is likely to take and whether they will inspect the premises.
 In some cases they will allow you to 'delay the visit' if it is inconvenient.

 Note: UK VAT rules do not require HMRC to make an appointment.
 They can carry out impromptu VAT visits and make telephone calls about tax affairs.

 As a rule, VAT inspection frequency and visits from HM Revenue and Customs will depend most on:

 Staff from HMRC will try to work with you on any difficult issues with taxes.
 Their aim is to correct any problems that you may have with your Value Added Tax account.